srebrovn/srebrovn/README.md

 Feel free to contact me:

 - [LinkedIn](https://www.linkedin.com/in/nikolasrebrov/)

--
-And yes also I'm open to collaboration and always eager to learn new things.
+And yes, I'm open also to collaboration and always eager to learn new things.